 Figure 2: Reference images of Japanese residential streets.
 Photo credit to Zicasso.com and Google.

 The player begins the game on a normal town street and must navigate to Sachiko’s home, one block over from the spawn point.
-Sachiko’s home in the main location of the game and is the hub area, from which the player is able to access each level of the game.
+Sachiko’s home is the main location of the game and is the hub area, from which the player is able to access each level of the game.
 The various levels take place in both indoor and outdoor settings which are not in the ‘normal’ world.
 The level areas are paranormal in nature.
 Each area is a self-contained instance not at all connected to the house.
 Instead, these areas each pertain to one of the previous hosts and provide clues about who they were and where they fit in the order of the monster’s hauntings.

 Player Motivation